Australian Shepherd dog Merle and tricolor

 Are Aussies Easy to Train?

 Since Australian Shepherds are very smart dogs, you can quickly train them.
 They make good watchdogs and are very courageous.
 However, because they are so bright, the Aussie needs a lot of mental and physical stimulation to prevent boredom.
 They do not like being left alone and can get nervous and destructive.
+The trainability and skills of the Aussie make it very successful in dog sporting events such as flyball, dog agility, and as a disc dog.
+And, of course, they do very well in a sheepdog trial.
+Aussies are frequently used as search-and-rescue dogs, detection dogs, service dogs, and therapy dogs.

 Are Aussie Expensive Dogs?

 Aussies are relatively famous in the United States, ranking 17th on AKC’s list of most popular breeds, so they are not a rare breed.
 You can probably expect to pay about $1,000 for an Aussie.
+Ironically, the Australian Shepherd is a rare breed in Australia, and buyers there can expect to pay twice as much as it costs in the United States.
+You may be able to adopt an Aussie from a rescue organization.
+A good place to start is the Aussie Rescue and Placement Helpline website.

 For more information

-United States Australian Shepherd Association.
+American Kennel Club, United States, Australian Shepherd Association.

 Similar Breeds